vi/tokio-listener/README.md

 }
 ```

-you can see that effectively the save service can be accessed in multiple ways:
+you can see that effectively the same service can be accessed in multiple ways:

 ```
 $ curl http://127.0.0.1:4000/tcp/